panditsamik/Word-Guess-Game/README.md

 # Word Guess Game
-In this game, there is a list of words present, out of which our interpreter will choose 1 random word.
+In this game, there is a list of words present, out of which the participant will choose 1 random word.
 The user first has to guess any alphabet.
 If the random word contains that alphabet, it will be shown as the output(with correct placement)